Snehasree31/PicoCTF-Tryout/General Skills/Lets warm up.md

-By hex to string convertion.
+The challenge is hex to string conversion.
+The hex to string conversion is done by online calculator.